slbailey/Retrovue/docs/contracts/resources/CollectionUpdateContract.md

 ### Prerequisite Validation

-- **Enable Sync Prerequisite**: `--enable-sync` MAY only be executed if the collection's `ingestible` field is `true`.
+- **Enable Sync Prerequisite**: `--sync-enable` MAY only be executed if the collection's `ingestible` field is `true`.
 If `ingestible=false`, the command MUST exit with code 1 and emit: "Error: Cannot enable sync for collection 'X'.
 Collection is not ingestible.
 Check path mappings and prerequisites with 'retrovue collection show <id>'."
-- **Disable Sync Prerequisite**: `--disable-sync` MAY only be executed if the collection's `sync_enabled` field is `true`.
+- **Disable Sync Prerequisite**: `--sync-disable` MAY only be executed if the collection's `sync_enabled` field is `true`.
 If `sync_enabled=false`, the command MUST exit with code 1 and emit: "Error: Cannot disable sync for collection 'X'.
 Collection is not currently sync-enabled."
 - **Idempotent Operations**: Enabling an already-enabled collection or disabling an already-disabled collection MUST succeed with exit code 0 and MUST be treated as a no-op (no database changes, but operation is considered successful).
 - **Enricher Validation**: `--add-enricher` requires that the enricher exists and is available.
 If the enricher does not exist, the command MUST exit with code 1 and emit: "Error: Enricher '<enricher_id>' not found."
 - **Enricher Priority**: When using `--add-enricher`, the `--priority` flag MUST be provided.
 If `--add-enricher` is specified without `--priority`, the command MUST exit with code 1 and emit: "Error: --priority is required when using --add-enricher."